-The TFT LCD display used is a unique design, developed specifically for the CL1B, and produced by CHI LIN Technology, Ltd. It is a dual mode 19cm display, providing a color display when used in transparent mode, and a very low power monochrome display when used in reflective mode.
+The TFT LCD display used is a unique design, developed specifically for the CL2, and produced by Chi Mei Innolux.
+It is a dual mode 19cm display, providing a color display when used in transparent mode, and a very low power monochrome display when used in reflective mode.
 It can be used in bright sunlight.

 In reflective (monochrome) mode, it supports a display of 1200 x 900 pixels (200 dots per inch), each capable of 64 gray levels.
-In transmissive (color) mode, it supports a display of 693 x 520 color triads, although perceptually the resolution is higher and dependent on ambient light levels.
-In a bright room tests indicate that 1024x768 resolution is perceived.
-Each component of the triad has 64 brightness levels.
+The frame buffer stores a full 24 bits for each pixel.
+In transmissive (color) mode, the perceived resolution is 1024x768 or higher, depending on the ambient illumination.